The basics of performance

 When playing a multiplayer game via the internet, there are four key performance elements that affect the quality of gamer experience:

 Framerate (also known as Frames Per Second, or FPS), image quality and input latency are major factors in both online and offline experience.
-However, these are all primarily impacted by the user’s hardware.
+However, these are all primarily impacted by the user’s hardware, depending of the type of game you’re playing, of course if you’re playing games like Casino games online you shouldn’t have problems with different hardware and you can even try sites that offer Grand Dragon Lotto to make money as well.

 Here, we dive into server latency or ‘lag’, how it affects experience, what it is caused by, and how it can be measured and improved.